- > How to edit a PDF using QuickLook

 - Go to the icon in the toolbar that looks like a scribble and select Create Signature.

 - A window will appear where you can use your trackpad as a virtual notepad.
 Either via your finger or a stylus you simply draw the signature and tap any key once you're finished.

 - If you don't get it right first time just click the Clear button and try again.
 Once you're happy click the Done button and your signature will be saved into Preview, ready to use whenever you want to sign a document in the future.

 - To actually insert the signature, click the scribble icon once more, then click on the signature you've created and it will appear on the document in a text box.

 - Now drag the signature to the appropriate area, resize it if necessary, then click anywhere else on the document and the box will disappear, leaving behind your autograph.

 Preview is an excellent solution for quickly making changes to PDFs, but if you want to take things up to a professional level then you might consider a dedicated package.
 We have looked at a few tools for editing PDFs here.

 PDFelement for Mac, for example, has been purpose-built to create, edit and annotate PDFs.
 It can automatically reflow text and use OCR to turn paper documents or digital scans into editable PDFs; plus there's the ability to create interactive forms out of Microsoft Word docs, and a whole host of other features.

 If you frequently use or create PDFs then it's certainly worth a look.
-There's a free trial version of the software available where you can explore its capabilities, and if it meets your requirements then the prices start at £69.97 / $59.95 for a single-user license, you can download the free trial here.
+There's a free trial version of the software available where you can explore its capabilities, and if it meets your requirements then the prices start at £64.99/$69.99 for a one-year single-user standard license from the Mac App Store here, you can download the free trial here.